Blinkinlabs/ch554_sdcc/README.md

 TODO: How to set up the enviroment to find these bits automatically

+Once the tools are installed, add the following lines to the end of your .bashrc file:

+    # SDCC compiler tools
+    export PATH=$PATH:/c/Program\ Files/SDCC/bin

+    # Mingw tools (for Make)
+    export PATH=$PATH:/c/Qt/Qt5.10.0/Tools/mingw530_32/bin

+    alias make=mingw32-make.exe

+TODO: Use standalone mingw tools instead of the ones from Qt

 ## Get the toolchain: Linux

 For Debian-based systems, this should work: